 Today is a free day to allow you to participate in some of the many optional activities on offer.
 There are various activities and excursions to choose from, including white water rafting and canoeing, horse riding, abseiling or gorge swinging!

-Tonight we will camp in the National Park.
+In Hwange National Park we will camp in the National Park.

 This morning we will head out on an early morning game drive within Hwange National Park.
 In the afternoon we will travel to city of Bulawayo in the southeast of Zimbabwe.